-There are advantages and limitations with both processes, so the answer really depends on your project.
+At Trade CNC we offer both CNC machining and laser cutting services, but which process is best for your project?There are advantages and limitations with both processes, so the answer really depends on your project.
 First, you need to consider some simple questions:

-Certain plastics cannot be laser cut as they release toxic gases.
+What material do you want to use?Certain plastics cannot be laser cut as they release toxic gases.
 CNC machines can cut larger and thicker sheets of material, while laser cutting is better for very light or thin material as it doesn’t move the material whilst cutting.

-CNC machine cut acrylic will need edge polishing to achieve the same finish as laser cut acrylic.
+How do you want the finished edges to look?CNC machine cut acrylic will need edge polishing to achieve the same finish as laser cut acrylic.
 Laser cut timber products will have a scorched edge where the laser has burnt through the material.

-While the cuts made by a CNC machine can only be as accurate as the diameter of the tool, a laser beam can be focussed to 0.025mm, so for small, accurate work, a laser may be the best option.
+How intricate is the design?While the cuts made by a CNC machine can only be as accurate as the diameter of the tool, a laser beam can be focussed to 0.025mm, so for small, accurate work, a laser may be the best option.

-Our CNC machine uses a range of different tools to achieve your required result.
+Do you need a shaped profile?Our CNC machine uses a range of different tools to achieve your required result.
 For example, a moulded skirting board would be cut using a specially shaped tool for the shaped profile.
 Lasers travel in straight lines, so can only create cuts perpendicular to the surface of the material.As you can see, different projects are best suited to different cutting techniques